wischmcj/canopyHydrodynamics/paper/source/paper.md

 In the calculation of canopy coverage area, we utilize [Alpha Shapes](https://en.wikipedia.org/wiki/Alpha_shape) rather than a circular region.
 In some popular Python packages, Alpha Shapes are referred to as 'hulls,' with CanoPyHydro using the tightly fitted 'concave hull' variant.
 This approach provides a more precise, often lower, estimate of canopy coverage compared to a circular approximation.

 ## Future Direction
+- We hope to widen the use cases for our tool by integrating additional real world data (i.e wind speed and direction, rain intensity and average angle, etc.).
+- By integrating python libraries for spacial analysis (scipy-spacial, open3d) into canoPyHydro, we hope to allow for the projection of cylinders at an arbitrary angle.
+This will lead directly into supporting the afformentioned integration of weather data.
+- Improve the efficiency of the flow finding algorithm and the flow caluclation algorithm.
+This will allow for the processing of larger QSMs and the use of more complex models (i.e. tessellated meshes).
+  - Under the branch [improve-find-flows-efficiency](https://github.com/wischmcj/canopyHydrodynamics/tree/improve-find-flows-efficiency), you can see the current work being done to meet this goal.
+Early results so as much as a 200x increase in the speed of the algorithm as a result of:
+    - migrating the the use of rust based graph models, using the rustworkx library
+    - refactoring the current find flow algorithm as a graph traversal algorithm to enable parallel processing
+## Future Direction
 As we continue to develop CanoPyHydro, several key advancements are planned to broaden its functionality and enhance its utility across a range of research applications.
 These improvements will focus on integrating real-world environmental data, advancing spatial analysis, optimizing computational efficiency, and expanding the scope of canopy hydrology modeling.
 Below are the primary directions for future development: